hemiptero/Eco-Evolutionary-Dynamics-in-Age-Structured-Populations/README.md

 ├── data/                     # (Optional) Any static parameter files or empirical vital rates └── README.md

+## Requirements
+The code is written in Python 3.8+ and relies on standard scientific libraries.
+You can install the dependencies using:Bashpip install numpy scipy matplotlib

+## Usage
+To replicate the figures from the manuscript, simply run the corresponding script from the terminal.
+For example, to generate the 2D Stability Landscape (Figure 4):

+Bash python scripts/fig4_2D_heatmap.py

+Note: The 2D heatmap script simulates thousands of multigenerational evolutionary trajectories and may take a few minutes to complete depending on your hardware.

+## Mathematical Appendix & Code

+The script stability_utils.py contains the computational implementation of the analytical derivation described in Appendix B of the manuscript.
+It constructs the Jacobian matrix at the non-trivial equilibrium point ($$N^*$$) and calculates the dominant eigenvalue ($$|\lambda_{dom}|$$) to explicitly detect the period-2 bifurcation thresholds.

+## Citation
+If you use this code or framework in your research, please cite the original paper:Alcántara-Rodríguez, J. A. (2026).
+Eco-Evolutionary Dynamics in Age-Structured Populations: A Hybrid Approach of Leslie-Lefkovitch Matrices and Density-Dependent Gamete Pools.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
 You are free to use, modify, and distribute this software, but any derivative works must also be distributed under the same open-source terms.